Can you think of any examples of when you might come across decimal numbers in everyday life?

 - Prabha is 0.92 m tall.

-- Who is allowed to go on the ride?
+- Who is allowed to go on the site?

-- Six athletes run a race.
+- Six engineers time how long it takes to select the correct size drill head for a job.
 Their times, in seconds, are as follows:

-- In a gymnastics competition, the following points were awarded to four competitors.
+- In a multi skills competition, the following points were awarded to four competitors.
 Who came first, second and third?

-- Any child that is more than 0.95 m tall will be allowed on the ride.
+- Any child that is more than 0.95 m tall will be allowed on the site.
 So to answer the question you need to compare the height of each child with 0.95 m.

-- Comparing the tenths tells us that only two children may possibly be allowed on the ride: David and Prabha.
+- Comparing the tenths tells us that only two children may possibly be allowed on the site: David and Prabha.

 - If we go on to compare the hundredths, we see that only David is taller than 0.95 m.

-- So only David would be allowed on the Wacky Wheel.
+- So only David would be allowed on the site.

 - You need to compare the tens, units, tenths and hundredths, in that order.